 Ian Poulter What's In The Bag?
-Houston Open 2018
+PGA Championship Clubs

-Here we take a look at the equipment Poulter used to win the Houston Open
+Here we take a look at the equipment Poulter will use at the PGA Championship.

 Ian Poulter What’s In The Bag?